top of page

 Moche

-The traditional stories tell that Taycanamo, ruler of the Chimú was considered to have been born from a golden egg and then arrived from the sea.
-Another notable ruler was Guacricaur, who expanded his kingdom into the Moche, Santa, and Zaña valleys.
-Chan Chan, located in the mouth of the Moche Valley became its capital and the hub of a vast trade and tribute network with a population of no less than 26,000 people.
-Actually, Chan Chan is considered the largest adobe city in the Americas and the second in the world.
-The Chimú extended their territory even further south and in 1375 CE, they conquered the Lambayeque (Sican) culture assimilating some of their cultural practices and artistic ideas.
-At its height during the reign of Minchançaman c.
-1400 CE, the area of Chimu's influence stretched 1300 km along the coast of northern Peru.
-This ended when the powerful Inca expansion reached from the mountains to the coast and conquered them around 1470 AD.
+Legend tells of Taycanamo, the Chimú ruler believed to be born from a golden egg and arriving from the sea.
+Guacricaur, another notable leader, expanded the kingdom into the Moche, Santa, and Zaña valleys.
+Chan Chan, situated at the mouth of the Moche Valley, became the capital—a bustling hub of trade and tribute with a population exceeding 26,000.
+It is now recognized as the largest adobe city in the Americas and the second-largest in the world.
+The Chimú extended their territory southward, assimilating aspects of the Lambayeque (Sican) culture in 1375 CE.
+At its height under Minchançaman around 1400 CE, Chimu's influence stretched 1300 km along Peru's northern coast.
+However, their reign ended in 1470 AD when the mighty Inca expansion reached the coast, conquering the Chimu.

 Chimu